spiritLHLS/honeygain-one-click-command-installation/README.md

 The honeygain is an option that allows users to earn money by sharing your traffic.

-You'll receive $0.10 for the 1G traffic you share, and this script supports data center network or home bandwidth.
+You'll receive $0.10 for the 1G traffic you share, and this script just supports home bandwidth.

 It has below features: